 Professor Claire Chenu

-At the international level, she is a member of the steering committee of the Swiss National Science Foundation Research Program on soils (NRP68), member of the scientific committee of the German Biodiversity observatories and member of the advisory board of the FACCE-JPI.
+At the international level, she is a member of several committees, such as the steering committee of the Swiss National Science Foundation Research Program on soils (NRP68), the scientific committee of the German Biodiversity observatories, the scientific advisory board of the FACCE-JPI.
 She is vice-president of the international Scientific and Technical Comittee of the 4 per 1000 initiative on soils for food security and climate.

 Her personal research deals with soil organic matter in soils, its dynamics, stabilization processes explaining carbon storage in soils, interaction with soil structure and changes with cropping practices.
 She is co-editor in chief of the journal Soil Biology and Biochemistry.